The Pando Tree

 A Tree With Roots That Could Span Halfway Around the World

 Able to grow up to 3 feet per year, if we saw the first branch of Pando, we would have thought nothing of it.
 Those first years, any number of disasters could have destroyed the tree altogether.
-In fact, for Pando to exists at all, means at least one disaster, set the tree on a new course that created the tree have today.
+In fact, for Pando to exists at all, means at least one disaster, set the tree on a new course that created the tree we have today.
 As a male tree, Pando only produces pollen so, to advance itself over the land, Pando replicates itself by sending up new stems from its root, a process called suckering.
 Some time in those first 150 years of Pando’s life, something disrupted the growth hormones underground and hormones in the trunk, creating an imbalance and Pando began to sucker.
 Although there’s no way to tell what that force was, we do know that was the moment Pando started to self-propagate, spread across the land, and toward us in time.
 Today, that one tree has become a lattice-work of roots and stems that a rapid field estimate by Dr. Paul Rogers suggests, could stretch 12,000 miles or, halfway around the world.

 image pando roots examples